kundajelab/chrombpnet/README.md

 Following are some things to keep in mind when using custom datasets/downloads -

-- **IMPORTANT NOTE 1:** If you are running these commands on custom experimental bam files - *read the documentation* in the directory `$src/helpers/preprocessing/` and  `$src/helpers/preprocessing/analysis/` to make sure you are using this worflow correctly.
-Always use the scripts in `$src/helpers/preprocessing/analysis/` to make sure that you see Tn5 or DNase-I bias PWM in the output image generated.
+- **IMPORTANT NOTE 1:** If you are running these commands on custom experimental bam files - *read the documentation* in the directory `src/helpers/preprocessing/` and  `src/helpers/preprocessing/analysis/` to make sure you are using this worflow correctly.
+Always use the scripts in `src/helpers/preprocessing/analysis/` to make sure that you see Tn5 or DNASE-I bias PWM in the output image generated.
 If you do not see the bias motif it is likely that the bam's that you provided have a shift of some kind.
-Please provide only unshifted bams to the script. **Do not proceed further if you do not see a Tn5 or DNase-I motif after this step.**
+Please provide only unshifted bams to the script. **Do not proceed further if you do not see a Tn5 or DNASE-I motif after this step.**

-- **IMPORTANT NOTE 2:** If you are running the pipeline on custom generated bigwigs (without using `$src/helpers/preprocessing/`) make sure the bigwigs are unstranded and the shifts are done correctly.
-To check this run the scripts in `$src/helpers/preprocessing/analysis/` and make sure that you see the Tn5 or DNase-I bias PWM in the output image generated. **Do not proceed further if you do not see a Tn5 or DNase-I motif after this step.**
+- **IMPORTANT NOTE 2:** If you are running the pipeline on custom generated bigwigs (without using `src/helpers/preprocessing/`) make sure the bigwigs are unstranded and the shifts are done correctly.
+To check this run the scripts in `src/helpers/preprocessing/analysis/` and make sure that you see the Tn5 or DNASE-I bias PWM in the output image generated. **Do not proceed further if you do not see a Tn5 or DNASE-I motif after this step.**

 - TODO - add preprocessing scripts for scATAC datasets.